What is DFARS?

 In addition, DFARS 225.872-1 allows DoD contractors to purchase from Austria on a “purchase-by-purchase basis,” as determined by DFARS 225.872-4.

 This requirement addresses who has access to what information.
-Basic security requirements include limiting system access to only authorized users (3.1.1) or limiting access to specific types of system functions to the appropriate personnel (3.1.2).
+Basic security requirements include limiting system access to only authorized users (3.1.1) or restricting access to specific system functions to the appropriate personnel (3.1.2).

-For the full list of Access Control security requirements and detailed descriptions, read pages 69-75 of NIST 800-171 publication.
+For the complete list of Access Control security requirements and detailed descriptions, read pages 69-75 of NIST 800-171 publication.

 NIST 800-171 3.2.1 explains that this requirement “ensures that managers, systems administrators, and users of organizational systems are made aware of the security risks associated with their activities and of the applicable policies, standards, and procedures related to the security of those systems.”